iVis-at-Bilkent/pangenographer/README.md

 ## About

-PanGenoGrapher is a collaborative project by [i-Vis Research Lab](http://www.cs.bilkent.edu.tr/~ivis/) and [Alkan Lab](https://www.alkanlab.org/) at Bilkent University.
+PanGenomeGrapher is a collaborative project by [i-Vis Research Lab](http://www.cs.bilkent.edu.tr/~ivis/) and [Alkan Lab](https://www.alkanlab.org/) at Bilkent University.